googleliyang/qiankun_mic_app/README.md

-### Info
-A basic project of Qiankun 2.0 which integrated with typescript
+> A basic project of Qiankun 2.0 which integrated with typescript

 ## main app
 ```